kemitchell/reviewers-edition-parse.js/README.md

 # Exported Module

-This npm package exports a single function that parses reviewers edition short code strings, returning structured representations of their components.
+This npm package exports a single function that parses Reviewers Edition short code strings, returning structured representations of their components.